 Partial Intestacy

-A partial intestacy happens when someone dies leaving a valid will, but the will fails to deal with all of the estate.
-The intestacy rules apply to the part that the will does not cover.
+A partial intestacy happens when someone dies leaving a valid Will, but the Will fails to dispose of the whole estate.
+The Intestacy Rules apply to the part of that estate that the Will does not cover.

-For example, a person makes a will (the testator) leaving their estate to two beneficiaries in 50% shares.
-If one of the beneficiaries dies before the testator then that share lapses and passes under the intestacy rules unless:
+For example, a person makes a Will (the testator) leaving their estate to two beneficiaries in 50% shares.
+If one of the beneficiaries dies before the testator, then their share will lapse and pass under the Intestacy Rules, unless:

-• The gift is to a child – in which case, section 33 of the Wills Act 1847 applies meaning that the gift passes to the child’s children or issue (direct descendants), unless there is a contrary intention in the will.
+• The gift is to a child – in which case, section 33 of the Wills Act 1847 applies meaning that the gift passes to the child’s children or issue (direct descendants) alive at the Testator’s death, unless there is a contrary intention in the Will to indicate that this should not happen.

 What Property Can Pass By Intestacy?